 What Types Of Worms Does Diatomaceous Earth Work Against?

-Diatomaceous earth is fantastic for use against so many different types of worms.
-Roundworms are the most common worms a dog can get, as they spread so many different ways.
+Roundworms are the most common worms that a dog can get, as they spread so many different ways.
 Mothers can pass it to babies, or they can contract it by eating rodents or poop from other dogs with roundworms.

-Whipworms, hookworms, and tapeworms are all other types of intestinal parasites that can be picked up from contaminated dirt that has been in contact with an affected dog’s poop.
+Whipworms, hookworms, and tapeworms are all other types of intestinal parasites pet owners should be aware of, that can be picked up from contaminated dirt that has been in contact with an affected dog’s poop.

 Even though diatomaceous earth is amazingly helpful at prevention and deworming, it’s important to have your dog tested periodically to ensure they’re not suffering from worms.

 Even older dogs can be affected by worms, and there are often no symptoms.
-Since regularly adding it to Roxy & Rico’s food, they’ve happily been worm-free at all their vet checkups!
+Since regularly adding diatomaceous earth powder to Roxy & Rico’s food, they’ve happily been worm-free at all their vet checkups!

 Here’s How Much Diatomaceous Earth To Give Your Dog Per Day: